ergoplatform/ergo-dex/docs/dex-blog-post.md

 ErgoScript).

 We can put all the conditions for spending `bid` and `ask` boxes on the diagram.
-However, those conditions are not specified in the `bid` and `ask` boxes, they are instead defined in the output boxes of the `Swap` transaction.
+However, those conditions are specified in the output boxes of the `Swap` transaction instead of the `bid` and `ask` boxes.
 This is more convenient in the diagram, because most of the conditions relate to the properties of the output boxes.
 We could specify those properties in the `bid` and `ask` boxes, but then we would had to use more complex expressions for the same logic.